-Lead partners must be legally registered in the territory of a Member State or Norway covered by the Programme area.
+Lead partners must be legally registered in the territory of a Member State or Norway covered by the Programme are and must fall into the legal status category "public" as defined in the Programme Manual Chapter C.2.1.
 Where a legal entity is located in Germany or Norway (in the sense of legal registration) but outside the Programme area, it can still become a lead partner if it follows specific obligations defined in the Programme Manual (chapter C.1.2).

-The Programme Manual (chapter C) specifies which legal entities can act as a lead partner and project partners as well as provides lists of their responsibilities in the project.
+The Programme Manual (chapter C) also specifies which legal entities can act as a lead partner and project partners and provides lists of their responsibilities in the project.
 The lead partner and all project partners have a budget and a defined role in the project's implementation.